Senior German ministers bicker over more money for Greece, EU

 During a government news conference on Friday a spokesman for Gabriel said the foreign minister had got the impression during his trip to Greece this week that an agreement on Greece's current reform review was not far off.

-But a spokeswoman for Schaeuble said Athens needed to do more on essential areas such as pensions and the labour market before the reform review could be completed.
+But a spokeswoman for Schaeuble said Athens needed to do more on essential areas such as pensions and the labor market before the reform review could be completed.

 Gabriel's spokesman said while Greece needed further reforms, it had already "come a very long way" and implemented painful reforms, stressing: "We want the euro zone to stay together."